zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/goldengate-hub/goldengate-hub.md

 19. Enter the username and password (labeled credential) from the out copied from the ogg-credentials.json file from step 3 above.
 Do not enter the newly updated password.

-20. Click on the top left "Hamburguer" menu
+20. Click on the top left navigation menu

 ![Screenshot of Oracle GoldenGate Administrator Server](./images/ogg-hamburger-target.png " ")